danliangunc/PIDD1-lissencephaly/README.md

 If you have any question about the manuscirpt, please email Ce Zhang: ce.zhang@yale.edu

-If you have any question about the script, please email Dan Liang: dan.liang@yale.edu
+If you have any question about the code, please email Dan Liang: dan.liang@yale.edu